Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • loss of consciousness.

-The lack of oxygen in the blood is the cause of memory impairment, decreased attention, insomnia, pronounced chronic fatigue.
+Lack of oxygen in the blood causes memory impairment, decreased attention, insomnia, and severe chronic fatigue.
 The serious impact of hypercapnia and hypoxemia on the human body is due to the special role of the respiratory and cardiovascular systems.

 Diagnostics

-• a blood test for the ratio of gases, that is, a measurement of the amount of O2 in the blood after medical procedures;
+• blood test for gas ratio, that is, measuring the amount of O2 in the blood after treatment procedures;

 • electrolyte analysis, which determines the presence of chronic diseases in the lungs;

-• a general blood test, reflecting the amount of hemoglobin;
+• general blood test, reflecting the amount of hemoglobin;

-• blood level measurement using a unique device;
+• measuring blood levels using a unique device;

-• ECG and heart to detect violations in his work and the presence of congenital anomalies.
+• ECG and heart to detect disturbances in its functioning and the presence of congenital anomalies.

 Treatment

 Treatment of hypercapnia and hypoxemia is carried out in parallel, but there is a difference in therapeutic measures.
-Any prescription for medication should be made by the attending physician.
-Experts recommend in the process of taking drugs to conduct laboratory tests to monitor blood composition.
+Any prescriptions for taking medications must be made by the attending physician.
+Experts recommend conducting laboratory tests to monitor blood composition while taking medications.

 Treatment suitable for both conditions is:

-• artificial ventilation of the lungs, which is used even in a state of coma in a patient;
+• artificial ventilation, which is used even when the patient is in a coma;

 • antibiotics, bronchodilators, diuretics;

-When treating hypoxia, the causes of its occurrence should be considered.
-Experts recommend starting therapy with the elimination of precisely these problems.
-The influence of negative factors on the development of hypercapnia and hypoxemia is advised to be minimized.
+When treating hypoxia, the causes of its occurrence should be taken into account.
+Experts recommend starting therapy by eliminating these particular problems.
+It is recommended to minimize the influence of negative factors on the development of hypercapnia and hypoxemia.

 Prevention

-Hypercapnia and hypoxemia are quite unpleasant diseases for a person, so following simple rules will help prevent active development:
+Hypercapnia and hypoxemia are quite unpleasant diseases for humans, so following simple rules will help prevent the active development of:

 • walks every day for 2 hours;

-• competent diagnosis of diseases of the heart and lungs;
+• competent diagnosis of heart and lung diseases;

 • moderate physical activity;

-To prevent the development of hypercapnia, it is necessary to treat diseases of the broncho-pulmonary system, which are accompanied by respiratory failure, in time.
+To prevent the development of hypercapnia, it is necessary to promptly treat diseases of the bronchopulmonary system, which are accompanied by respiratory failure.

 Prevention of hypercapnia includes:

-• organization of uninterrupted operation of equipment for divers, miners, astronauts and other professions associated with temperature and pressure differences;
+• organization of uninterrupted operation of equipment for divers, miners, astronauts and other professions associated with differences in temperature and pressure;

 • daily walks;